Reading aloud to young children is the best way to get them ready to read.

 Alaska's 1000 Books Before Kindergarten challenge encourages family bonding while helping young children to develop the skills that will help them become successful lifelong readers.

 Click on the button below to get started and help your child become ready to read!

-Alaska Libraries: make a commitment to kindergarten readiness by encouraging all pre-K children to read 1000 books before kindergarten.
-It’s a realistic goal.
-Parents can share two to three picture books in 20 minutes, and if done daily that adds up to 1,000 books in one year.
-So even if children sign up at age three or four, they can still meet their goal before kindergarten.
-And for those that finish early, they have set the habit of daily reading in the home.
-The program is simple: children receive logs to track how many books they read.
+Across Alaska, libraries and librarians make a commitment to kindergarten readiness by encouraging all preschool-aged children to read 1,000 books before kindergarten.
+It’s a realistic goal: grown-ups can share two to three picture books with their child in about 20 minutes, and if done daily, that can add up to 1,000 books in just a single year!
+That means that even if children sign up at age four, they can still meet their goal before kindergarten begins.

-Alaskan libraries can use these materials for their own reading program.
+Alaska libraries who want to create their own spin on the program locally can use the materials below for their own reading program.
 Each reading log has sufficient space for you to label or stamp your library's name and address to personalize your logs.
 Artwork for the program was made by Lee Post.
-Alaska Northwest Books and the Friends of the Anchorage Public Library are sponsors of the program, and Anchorage Public Library is providing the artwork free of charge to Alaska libraries.
+Alaska Northwest Books and the Friends of the Anchorage Public Library are sponsors of the program, and Anchorage Public Library is providing the artwork free of charge to all Alaska libraries to use.

 With a local program, you can make it your own by tying it to something unique about your community.
 Don't forget to celebrate your successes!
 You can host an annual party for finishers, hand out a book prize, or feature finishers in a newsletter.